 In contrast, there are some things such as transcendental meditation, which is a relaxed practice that incorporates a mantra that suggests everyone should do just 20 minutes of meditation per day regardless of their level of experience.

-So, in reality, while there is such a thing as too much meditation, how much this is will depend on the person who is meditating.
+So, in reality, while there is such a thing as too much meditation, how much this is will depend on the person who is meditating and how it will workout for you as an individual.

 Is It OK To Meditate Multiple Times A Day?